ingoclaro/kdm-companion/README.md

 v1.5:

-* [ ] Fix strange resources to only show resources of the selected expansion
+* [x] Fix strange resources to only show resources of the selected expansion
+* [ ] Review TODOs in the codebase.
+* [ ] Review model to support for "the knowledge worm" innovation.
 * [ ] Change Fight screen to only have the fight tab
   * [ ] Add monster selector with all available monsters
   * [ ] Show monster initial Stats